 To avoid SEC staff comments about non-GAAP financial measures, companies should include clear and specific disclosure of why each non-GAAP measure is useful for investors and how management uses it.
 The statements a company makes about non-GAAP measures in its IPO prospectus may signal how it plans to communicate with investors in the future; therefore, it is important that you carefully review any non-GAAP disclosures in the registration statement.
 When disclosing non-GAAP financial measures, companies must include a reconciliation of such measures to the most directly comparable GAAP financial measures.
-Non-GAAP financial measures must also not use individually tailored measurement methods instead of GAAP methods, which could be viewed as misleading and violative of Rule 100(b) of SEC Regulation G (17 CFR 244.100).
-You and the other members of the IPO working group should carefully review Regulation G, Item 10(e) of Regulation S-K (17 CFR 229.10), and the SEC staff's guidance for any non-GAAP disclosures included in the prospectus.
+Non-GAAP financial measures must also not use individually tailored measurement methods instead of GAAP methods, which could be viewed as misleading and violative of Rule 100(b) of SEC Regulation G (17 CFR 244.100), as noted in this comment example: